Looking for color-coding ideas or inspiration on how to use this technique in your planner?

 With washi tapes

-Yes, washi-tapes can be used not only to decorate your planner but also to assist you in color-coding as well.
+Yes, washi-tapes can be used not only to decorate your planner but also to assist you in color-coding as well -in a way that will look more decorative than any other listed here.

 Depending on the color, pattern, and what’s printed on washi-tapes (and as you know, there is an unbelievable number of possibilities to choose from) you can use them in basically two ways.